Skip to content

 Where AGS fits in the catalog

-AGS is the fifth specification in the SaaSquach AI Labs architectural catalog.
-It sits as a peer governance-substrate alongside the four data/coordination layers:
+AGS is the fifth specification in the SaaSquach AI Labs architectural catalog, which now spans nine specs.
+It sits as a peer governance-substrate alongside the data/coordination layers:

 ┌──────────────────────────────────────────────────────────┐